'Throw The Bum Out!' - How To Become a Major League Baseball Umpire

 · The Umpire School

-"From rules and mechanics, to signaling, to the philosophy of umpiring," Lepperd said.
+"From rules and mechanics to signaling, to the philosophy of umpiring," Lepperd said.
 "Pretty much every aspect of what it takes to become a professional umpire is taught."

-The first thing they look for in a candidate is confidence – a strong presence on the field emanating good judgement and integrity.
+The first thing they look for in a candidate is confidence – a strong presence on the field emanating good judgment and integrity.
 "That's very, very important because we're entrusting the integrity of the game to the umpire.
 So we're looking for the highest quality type of individual that we can possibly recruit," Lepperd said.
 "The whole integrity of the game rests with the umpire out there on the field."

 Only those at the top of each class are selected to move on to an evaluation course, usually twenty-five from each school, the best sixteen percent of all those who enrolled.
 Much like the players, the umpires show off their best “stuff” to Class-A league presidents who have openings for new hires.
 PBUC representatives then have the responsibility to weed out those who don’t have what it takes at every level up to Class-AAA.
 At that point, Major League Baseball makes the decision about who is good enough for “The Bigs.”